recc-tech/tech/checklists/weekly/foh-video-setup.md

     - [ ] Message
 - [ ] Make sure the projectors are lined up well and in focus.
 - [ ] Check that all the images and videos on Planning Center are in ProPresenter.
+- [ ] In ProPresenter, remove walk-in slides and announcement slides that are definitely outdated.
 - [ ] For each slide, make sure you use the correct look:
     - "Lyrics" for song lyrics
     - "Scripture" for Bible verses